Root Canal Baltimore, MD

 Will my insurance cover a root canal?

 Many patients are concerned about the cost of dental procedures such as root canals.
 Most dental insurance plans will cover some of the root canal treatment, as they are considered necessary procedures.
-However, coverage can vary.
+But coverage can vary.
 We advise that you check with your provider.

-Root canal therapy is a highly effective and a necessary dental procedure that we use to save teeth from extraction.
+Root canal therapy is a highly effective and necessary dental procedure that we use to save teeth from extraction.
 With modern techniques and anesthesia, the process is relatively painless.
 If you are suffering from any of the symptoms we listed, please contact us to schedule an appointment for a root canal in Baltimore, MD.